Metro Manila Skyway: Route

 From the North Luzon Expressway, the Skyway begins in Libis Baesa, Caloocan, about 1 km south of the Balintawak toll plaza.
 A possible connection to a future toll road to New Manila International Airport in Bulacan is at that exit.
 It enters Quezon City and after rising above the Balintawak Interchange (where it crosses EDSA), it turns east towards Circumferential Road 3 (C-3), particularly Sgt.
 Rivera and G. Araneta Avenues.

-The expressway runs south above Araneta Avenue until it reaches the San Juan River.
+The expressway runs south above Gregorio Araneta Avenue until it reaches the San Juan River.
 The Skyway follows the river to its mouth at the Pasig River in Manila before turning towards the San Miguel Yamamura packaging plant (owned by Skyway concessionaire San Miguel Corporation) in Pandacan.
-There, it will meet PAREX and the 1.2 km elevated connecting road to the NLEX Connector in Santa Mesa that will branch off parallel to the Philippine National Railways (PNR) tracks.
+There, it will meet the 1.2 km elevated connecting road to the NLEX Connector in Santa Mesa that will branch off parallel to the Philippine National Railways (PNR) tracks.
 The main expressway turns east onto Tomas Claudio Street (Paco–Santa Mesa Road) and Nagtahan Link Bridge towards Quirino Avenue (C-2).
 It then turns towards Osmeña Highway and enters Makati, where the Buendia exit is located.